openaps/AndroidAPSdocs/docs/EN/Getting-Started/Glossary.md

 </tr>
 <tr>
  <td><strong>AAPS</strong></td>
- <td>AndroidAPS is the name of the Android app - AAPS ist the abbrevation - APS is a abrevation used for artificial pancreas system</td>
+ <td>AAPS is the name of the Android app - AAPS ist the abbrevation - APS is a abrevation used for artificial pancreas system</td>
  <td>&nbsp;</td>
  <td>&nbsp;</td>
 </tr>